 Juice Goose iP Series products have been tested and listed by Intertek to UL 508:1999 Ed.17+R:16 (October 2013)

-The Juice Goose iP 1515 is a web (IP) based remote power control and monitoring device with AC power protection that can be accessed via internet or intranet communications using Ethernet or RS232 connection.
+The Juice Goose iP 1515 is a web (IP) based remote power control device with AC power protection that can be accessed via internet or intranet communications using Ethernet or RS232 connection.

 The iP 1515-RX combines web based power management with the proven performance of Juice Goose RX Series surge protection and filtration.

 The Juice Goose iP 1520 is a web (IP) based remote power control and distribution device that can be accessed via internet or intranet communications using Ethernet or RS232 connection.
-With this remote access, individual AC receptacles can be turned on and off and monitored for electrical current flow.
-The iP 1520 has a twenty amp capacity and provides AC line conditioning and surge protection.
+With this remote access, individual AC receptacles can be turned on and off.
+The iP 1520 has a twenty amp capacity and provides AC line surge protection.

 The iP 1520-RX combines web based power management with the proven performance of Juice Goose RX Series surge protection and filtration.

 The Juice Goose iP 50 is a web (IP) based remote power control device enclosed in a slim line chassis with AC power protection that can be accessed via one of several Ethernet based links.